open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 attribute values.
 It is implemented in `convert.go.tmpl` and generated into the `otellogr`, `otellogrus`, `otelslog`, and `otelzap` bridges.

-This document records the invariants behind its cycle detection.
+This document records the invariants behind its cycle and traversal-depth handling.
 Preserve these invariants when changing the converter or its generated copies.

 ## Goals

-- Detect cycles in maps, slices, arrays, pointers, interfaces, and values traversed by `fmt`, and stop traversing a recursive edge once it is detected.
+- Terminate when maps, slices, arrays, pointers, interfaces, or values traversed by `fmt` contain cycles, even when a repeated identity is extremely deep.
-- Preserve as much of the original value as possible by replacing a recursive edge with the string `"<cycle>"`.
+- Preserve as much of the original value as possible by replacing a recursive edge with `"<cycle>"` and an over-limit edge with `"<depth-limit>"`.
-- Preserve the existing output for acyclic inputs, including shared directed acyclic graphs and values with formatting methods.
+- Preserve the existing output for acyclic inputs within the traversal safety bound, including shared directed acyclic graphs and values with formatting methods.
 - Avoid new heap allocations on common conversion paths.
 - Keep behavior consistent across all four bridges generated from the shared template.